bsinger-cmu/perry/README.md

 - `openstack server image create INSTANCE_ID --name IMAGE_NAME`

-# Running the Emulator

-To run the emulator in interactive mode and gain access to the emulator's command line interface, run `python InteractiveEmulator.py -i`

-There are two pairs of emulator commands:

-- `setup` and `run`
-- `load` and `execute`

-Commands and their arguments can be found by running `help` in the emulator CLI.

-Commands:

-- `setup -s scenario.yml -c config.yml` is used to manually setup a scenario with a given config
-  - Note that CONFIG_FNAME is NOT the path to the file, rather simply the name of the config file.
-The emulator will look for the config file in the `config/` directory and for the scenario file in the `scenarios/` directory automatically.
-- `run -n NUM` is used to run the loaded scenario NUM times
-- `load experiment_config.yml` is used to load an experiment configuration (see `config/experiment_config_example.yml` for an example)
-- `execute` is used to run the loaded experiment configuration
-  - Will continue running all experiments until completed or until stopped with `ctrl-c`.
-Note that stopping the emulator with `ctrl-c` during the Main Loop _will_ save the results of the experiments and will thus need to be deleted.

-For an example of how to use the emulator, run the following commands in the emulator CLI:

-1. `load experiment_config_example.yml`
-2. `execute`

-There is also a `view` command that can be useful to view the configuration and loaded setup.
-For example, after running the `load` command, run `view experiments` to see the loaded experiment configuration.

-The emulator also catches exceptions and errors so that the emulator does not crash.
-If an error occurs, the emulator will print the error and continue running.
-If the error is fatal, the emulator will print the error and exit.

 ## Updating conda environment file

 To update `environment.yml` file run: `conda env export > environment.yml`